-Bioenergy is biological energy, and it allows biological entities (living beings) to move, to have brain activity and food production and synthesis of biological tissues.
+Biomass energy is biological energy, and allows biological entities (living beings) to move, to have brain activity and food production and the synthesis of biological tissues.

-The prehistoric man used the heat of the burned wood to heat and illuminate the night, then he cooked the food that became softer and more digestible, later he discovered that he could change all the subjects.
-Produced new materials such as bricks, glass and metal alloys.
+The prehistoric man used the heat of the burnt wood to heat and illuminate the night, then cooked the foods that became softer and more digestible, later he discovered that he could change all the subjects.
+It produced new materials such as bricks, glass and metal alloys.

 Residues of flora and fauna imprisoned in the subsoil have produced fuel gas that, along with coal and oil, have almost completely replaced wood as fuel.
-But recently these resources are running out, their economic use has begun to be difficult.
-The coal is extracted at ever greater depths.
+But recently these resources are running out, its economic use has begun to be difficult.
+The coal is extracted at increasing depths.
 More than half of the extractable oil has already been exploited.

 Bioenergy and biomass

-If we want an immediate practical demonstration of what bioenergy can do, it is enough that we observe ourselves.
-We use bioenergy to move, think and grow.
-All living beings use bioenergy in an innate and natural way, but we have also learned to control and exploit it, although not as effectively as nature.
+If we want an immediate practical demonstration of what biomass energy can do, it is enough that we observe ourselves.
+We use biomass energy to move, think and grow.
+All living beings use biomass energy in an innate and natural way, but we have also learned to control and exploit it, although not with the same efficiency as nature.

 Nature has been developing this energy on our planet for a few billion years, and the result is a very efficient energy system.
 They have evolved specialized energy strategies that differ from one animal to another, from one species to another, from a biome.